The Brain Experiences Perimenopause & Menopause Too

 Menopause Impact: Ongoing stress, poor sleep, and hormonal changes during menopause can affect the brain’s default mode network (DMN) the part that supports rest, reflection, and inner calm.

-Fused4Life Response: Fused4Life guides users into parasympathetic dominance, allowing DMN activity to return.
+How Fused4Life Supports: Fused4Life supports parasympathetic nervous system activation, encouraging DMN activity to return.
 This supports identity integration, introspective clarity, and emotional healing—essential to navigating the psychological transition of menopause.

 The Bigger Picture